loafey/master-thesis/Thesis/TODO/Major.md

     "distraction" (and cut be cut / reduced).

 ## 3. Lithium
-- 3.1
-  - [x] What is "z" in "z(v)"? just a variable name (as x in Value)?
-  - [x] "where a definition is a top-level function": why restrict to functions when the grammar allows any values?

-  - [x] Please use the swap example more in the explanations of the
-    grammar: that the lambda body is a command |k((y,x))|, that the "z" in the command is a variable (here the continuation k), etc.

 - 3.2 Kinds & types
   - [ ] "It is forbidden to construct a pair of two stacks": I don't understand what this means.
 I see that the rules requires the